-Due to federal policies of genocide and ethnic cleansing in the 19th and early 20th centuries that attempted to assimilate Dakota people into Euro-American ways of life, today there are only about 5 first-language speakers of Dakota who were born and raised in Minnesota Dakota communities.
-With only about 20 speakers from Dakota communities outside of the state, there are currently more second language learners than first speakers of Dakota.
+Due to federal policies of genocide and ethnic cleansing in the 19th and early 20th centuries that attempted to assimilate Dakota people into Euro-American ways of life, today there are only about five first-language speakers of Dakota who were born and raised in Minnesota Dakota communities.
+With only about 20 speakers from Dakota communities outside of the state, there are currently more second-language learners than first-language speakers of Dakota.

 Scholarships and Outreach

 The Dakota Language Program offers a financial aid program for University of Minnesota degree-seeking undergraduates and nondegree-seeking continuing education students who demonstrate strong dedication to learning to speak and teach the Dakota language.
 Preference is given if you are of Dakota heritage, if you demonstrate financial need, and/or if you are a parent with children in a Dakota language immersion program.

 Language practicum students earn college credits and a small stipend to assist a full-time Dakota language instructor within a Minneapolis Public School language classroom.
 The practicum provides you with teaching experience as well as the opportunity to improve your language skills.

 The practicum also benefits community programs with much-needed classroom assistance and preparation for prospective employees.
 In recent years, students have served their practicum at Wicoie Nandagikendan Dakota and Ojibwe Immersion Program sites (Anishinabe Academy and Four Directions Family Center), as well as Bdote Learning Center, a K-3 Dakota and Ojibwe Immersion Program.